EllAchE/discord_site_monitor/README.md

 ---
 ## Credit
-<a href="https://github.com/noelvissers/site-watcher/releases">Initial concept and some code borrowed from Noel Vissers' "Site-watcher" project.</a>
+<a href="https://github.com/noelvissers/site-watcher/releases">Some code borrowed from Noel Vissers' "Site-watcher" project.</a>

 ## Features